Dublin Street closing at rail crossing

 While I appreciate the opportunity to comment here and I completely understand why an in-person meeting could not be held, not holding a virtual meeting leaves it up to the citizens to try to imagine why you are proposing the changes you are including what specifically the law requires in this case and what risks you are trying to mitigate by the changes you are proposing - what is the problem you are trying to solve by making Kent 1-way and closing Dublin to pedestrian traffic.
 Is this problem real or imagined to be a problem?
 Without being able to talk to you, about this as you invited me to originally, I can ask questions here, make comments and you get to make the decision without me hearing the answers from you and allowing me to respond.
 Does not feel right to me.
 I don't think you could possible know better than I do what goes on in my neighbourhood.
 We are a neighbourhood of thoughtful people.
 Notification is not consultation.
 Jane

-Jane Birnie almost 4 years ago
+Jane Birnie over 4 years ago

 I have looked at the situation at the rail crossing on Dublin and understand the need to close this crossing to car and truck traffic.
 I don't understand why it is not possible to arrange a safe crossing for pedestrians and, possibly, bicycles.
 Was any thought given to pedestrians?
 Many parents and children use that crossing to walk to and from Central Public School.

-zhora63 almost 4 years ago
+zhora63 over 4 years ago

 Thank you June for responding.